-The Committee examines the policy merits of regulations and other types of secondary legislation that are subject to parliamentary procedure.
+The Secondary Legislation Scrutiny Committee examines the policy merits of statutory instruments and other types of secondary legislation that are subject to parliamentary procedure.

 The Secondary Legislation Scrutiny Committee (SLSC) currently has two stages of scrutiny for instruments.
 The first stage, Stage 1 scrutiny, looks at instruments the government proposes should be laid as negatives, or ‘proposed negatives’ under the European Union (Withdrawal) Act 2018, and makes recommendations about whether these instruments should remain as negatives or be 'upgraded' to the affirmative resolution procedure.